 Architecture and requirements

-Index to Écluse's systems design: the vision, how a request flows, and what is out of scope.
+Index to Écluse's systems design: what it is, how a request flows, and what is out of scope.
 Each concern's detailed design lives under architecture/.
-Development practices, layout, testing, and CI live in ../CONTRIBUTING.md; the why is in ../MOTIVATION.md.
+Development practices, layout, testing, and CI are in ../CONTRIBUTING.md; the why is in ../MOTIVATION.md.
 This document and its links are the how.

 Écluse is not a registry.
-It delegates storage to the operator's backend (e.g. AWS CodeArtifact or GCP Artifact Registry) and enforces policy on what may be fetched and mirrored from the public registry.
+It delegates storage to the operator's backend (AWS CodeArtifact today) and enforces policy on what may be fetched from, and mirrored from, the public registry.

 Codebase decomposition